 How to Answer Interview Questions

 If you want to leave a good impression, then follow these tips for the best ways to answer job interview questions.
+For in-depth examples for specific questions that you are likely to be asked during the interview, see our article How to Fail a Japanese Interview.

 Make Sure to Only Use Keigo (Proper, Honorific Japanese)!